top of page

 Kim discovered her interest in composition while studying at Cornish and was fortunate to study with Janice Giteck and Jarrad Powell.
 The premier of her first choral work “Quaking Aspens”, was performed by the Bainbridge Choral in May, 2005.
 Also in the spring of 2005 the Saint Helens String Quartet performed the first movement of String Quartet No. 1, “I. Sunrise”.
 In 2006 Kim composed the score for the short film, “R.E.X.” by her friend and collaborator W. Jack Strain, and in 2007 Kim was commissioned by the Chautauqua Regional Youth Symphony to write a piece for their 20th Anniversary Gala Concert.
 This piece had its Northwest premier with the Northwest Symphony Orchestra in the fall of 2009.

-In her free time she enjoys cooking, gardening, and she loves to go backpacking, mountain biking, bikejoring, trail running, and skijoring with her Alaskan Husky, Egret and their partners in adventure Piset and his furry friend, Bernie.
+In her free time she enjoys cooking, gardening, and she loves to go backpacking, mountain biking, bikejoring, trail running, and skijoring with her partner Piset and their pets.

 bottom of page